thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 4. Repeat this process for each of your VMs.

 ## Install cluster
-To install your ThoughtSpot cluster, complete the installation process outlined in [Installing ThoughtSpot on GCP]({{ site.baseurl }}/appliance/gcp/installing-gcp.html).
+To install your ThoughtSpot cluster, complete the installation process outlined in [Installing ThoughtSpot in GCP]({{ site.baseurl }}/appliance/gcp/installing-gcp.html).

 ## Related information